- 6 x 9.

 Women vote their own minds

 What Women Want analyzes decades of voting preferences, values, and policy preferences to debunk some of the media and academic myths about gender gaps in voting and policy preferences.
 Findings show that no single theory explains when differences in women’s and men’s voting preferences emerge, when they do not, or when changes—or the lack thereof—occur over time.
 Steel extends existing theories to create a broader framework for thinking about gender and voting behavior to provide more analytical purchase in understanding gender and its varying effects on individual voters’ preferences.
 She incorporates the long-term effects of party identification and class politics on political decision-making, particularly in how they influence preferences on social provision and on expectations of the state.
-She also points to the importance of symbolic politics.
+She also points to the importance of symbolic politics

-“This book is choc-full of great data and represents a timely contribution to political science.
+“This book is chock-full of great data and represents a timely contribution to political science.
 Steel’s voice is hip, and especially well-suited for the newcomer to politics seeking a solid introduction to the intersection of gender and electoral politics across three distinct democracies.
 Experts alike will benefit from Steel’s comparative analysis.”

 —Dyron Dabney, Earlham College